vrmiguel/guana/README.md

 * `proto`
     - The Protobuf schema for the project.
 * `guana-grpc-types`
     - Shared crate for the client and server defined in the [Protobuf schema](https://todo).
-This is the crate the compiles the `.proto` file and generates the [`prost`]() code to interface with it.
+This is the crate the compiles the `.proto` file and generates the [`prost`](https://crates.io/crates/prost) code to interface with it.
-* `guana-server`
+* `guana-service`
     - The library that implements the `UserAgentAnalyzer` gRPC service.
-This is useful if you'd like to embed Guana in another Rust project.
+    - This is useful if you'd like to embed Guana in another Rust project, e.g. as an additional service within a larger gRPC server.
 See its README for more information.
-* `guana`
+* `guana-server`
-    - The binary that runs `guana-server`, a highly performant gRPC server.
+    - The binary that runs the  highly performant Guana gRPC server.
 This is useful if you want to run Guana standalone.

 ## Building